 “Masirean Mercenary Association!”

-Nayleen turned around to look at Sairek and Cyial, who just both shrugged.
+Nayleen turned around to look at Sairek and Cyial, who just both shook their heads and shrugged.
 This was definitely unusual, and neither had the foggiest idea of what that was.

-The man let out a frustrated sigh.
+The man let out an impatient sigh.
 “L-Look, it’s an association in Masirean which allows volunteers to do jobs that the kingdom doesn’t have enough manpower to deal with themselves, people who do the jobs get paid and other benefits.
 It’s like being a voluntary part time soldier for the kingdom.”

-“Okay…” Sairek glanced back and forth for a moment as if expecting an ambush to come out at them.
+“O...Okay…” Sairek glanced back and forth for a moment as if expecting an ambush to come out at them.
 He placed his left hand gently on Nayleen’s shoulder as if to keep her there and let her know to hold steady for now.
 He took a minute to think about his response, then he spoke slowly to the man.
 “So… if you are from the Masirean Mercenary Association, then pray tell, just what are you doing here, in an unofficial capacity?
-This is Ceareste.
-Not Masirean.”
+This is Ceareste, not Masirean.”

 “I—I know that!
 That’s why I’m looking for you!
 Time is of the essence!”
 Jimmy pleaded.